orco-7/orch/README.md

 # orch

-This is my attempt at creating a full arch iso wich serves both as a live environment and as an instyallation/recovery medium.
+This is my attempt at creating a full arch iso which will serve both as a live environment and as an installation/recovery tool.